HOME Tokyo and Surroundings Kanagawa Kamakura Exploring Tsurugaoka Hachimangu Shrine: Kamakura’s Iconic Landmark

 The Genpei Pond boasts magnificent seasonal scenery.

-There are three islands in the Genpei Pond and the character for “three” is pronounced like the character for “birth.”
-The Heike Pond, on the other hand, has four islands, and “four” sounds just like the Japanese word for “death.”
-This ominous connection is what gave these ponds their respective names.
+The Genpei Pond contains three islands, and the character for “three” is pronounced similarly to the character for “birth” in Japanese.
+In contrast, the Heike Pond has four islands, and “four” sounds like the Japanese word for “death.”
+This symbolic contrast is what gave the ponds their respective names.

 The Peony Garden (admission: 500 yen) is also near the Genpei Pond.
 It is open between January and February, as well as April and May when the peonies blossom beautifully.
 The well-maintained garden creates a wonderful atmosphere together with the many lotuses.